Meikyukai: Qualifications for inclusion

 The founding members of the club limited membership to players born after 1926, partly because they only wanted members that had begun their career after the two-league system of Japanese baseball was established in 1950 (when the Japanese Baseball League reorganized into Nippon Professional Baseball), but mostly because Kaneda did not want to include qualified members, such as Tetsuharu Kawakami, that were older than he was.
-Originally, only players born in Shōwa period(1926-1988) can join, the rule was changed in 2012, allowing post-Shōwa born players to be inducted in the near future.
+Originally, only players born in the Shōwa period (1926–1988) can join, the rule was changed in 2012, allowing post-Shōwa born players to be inducted in the near future.

 Records in Major League Baseball (MLB) are also valid in counting the numbers; However, Meikyukai only takes records from the point where the player started his NPB career (i.e.: records before debut in NPB don't count).
 For example, Alex Ramírez's 86 hits in MLB before his NPB career were excluded and he was not inducted until he recorded his 2,000th NPB hit on April 6, 2013.

 Though other records such as home runs, stolen bases, and strikeouts are not officially included in the qualifications, they are taken into consideration if a player is few short of required hit/win/save(s).
 Yutaka Fukumoto was specially inducted when he reached 800 career stolen bases (he would later mark 2,000 career hits).
 Such inductions was formally codified in 2019, allowing players who are originally not eligible to be inducted.
 As committee considered 200 wins are too difficult to be achieved for modern era pitchers, and players having notable combined pitching(batting) records should get qualified as well.

 Nationality is not officially regarded as a qualification, as two of the founding members (Sadaharu Oh and Isao Harimoto) did not have a Japanese Nationality when Meikyukai was founded.
 However, only two non-Japanese player (Alex Ramírez and Alfonso Soriano) so far has met the milestone since foundation, and only Ramírez was recognized as a qualified member.
+As stated below, the reason being that, despite Soriano reaching the 2000 hits (2,097 hits) needed, almost all of those hits were in his years in MLB, and that the 2000 hit requirement was, as stated above, had to be achieved in NPB.

 Members

 Current Members

-Active NPB/MLB players (as of end of 2022 season) are indicated with an asterisk (*).
+Active NPB/MLB players (as of beginning of 2025 season) are indicated with an asterisk (*).